 The team's owners initially settled on the name “the Dallas Steers," but at Tex's urging, the ownership group relented and changed the name.
 The ownership group went back and forth with other iterations, but ultimately settled on the "Cowboys."
 The simplicity of the name aligned perfectly with Dallas’s story of the classic American archetype: challenging hardships, overcoming obstacles, and maintaining independence.
 These core values have also resonated with the team's fans, dating as far back as when "America's Team" was first introduced.

-People have always wanted to be associated with winners, and for the Cowboys, their success on the field has helped further the narrative that they’re America’s Team.
-Despite it being 23 years since they won a Super Bowl and 22 years since they won consecutive playoff games (but who’s counting?), the Cowboys do have an extensive record of success.
-They’ve won eight NFC championship games (more than any other team) and five Super Bowls — organizational achievements that shouldn’t be taken lightly.
+People have always wanted to be associated with winners, and for the Cowboys, their success on the field has helped further the narrative that they're America's Team.
+Despite it being over 20 years since they won a Super Bowl (but who's counting?), the Cowboys do have an extensive record of success.
+They've won eight NFC championship games (more than any other team) and five Super Bowls — organizational achievements that shouldn't be taken lightly.

 Even with their success on the field, it was really the personalities of the players that elevated their brand to the next level.
 In the 70s, Roger Staubach, affectionately nicknamed Captain America, was the standard-bearer of American masculinity for both men and children alike.
 In the 90s, the colorful personalities of Hall of Famers Deion Sanders and Michael Irvin embodied the shift towards individual expression in professional sports — inspiring future football players in the process.
 The players' brands actually fed into the team's brand, giving fans the chance to gravitate towards players they connected with.
 This is similar to how legions of young girls in the 90s had their favorite Spice Girl.

 Because of their players, the Dallas Cowboys were able to form a strong emotional bond with fans, a crucial part of crafting a brand.